 Tonight we stay at a comfortable lodge surrounded by a large piece of open land, a place owned and managed by the local community.

 The mokoro trip takes us to our exclusive island camp, where we will spend three nights immersed in unspoilt nature.
-There is ample time to explore the pristine wilderness area on foot and by mokoro, as well as relax and bask in the tranquility of this truly wild place.
-During our time in the delta you have the chance to find out more about the local flora and fauna as well as the fascinating people living in this remote region.
+There is ample time to explore the pristine wilderness area on foot and by mokoro, as well as relax and bask in the tranquillity of this truly wild place.
+During our time in the delta, you have the chance to find out more about the local flora and fauna as well as the fascinating people living in this remote region.

-After lunch you have the opportunity to take an optional scenic flight over the Okavango Delta - viewing the intricate waterways, untamed bush and game-rich plains from above.
+After lunch, you have the opportunity to take an optional scenic flight over the Okavango Delta - viewing the intricate waterways, untamed bush and game-rich plains from above.

 We return to Maun early in the morning to stock up on supplies for the next exciting leg of our safari adventure, which is focused on game viewing.
 Setting off on our five-day wildlife adventure we pass rural villages along the way.
 A well-equipped 4x4 safari vehicle is used for our game viewing excursion in Botswana's top game parks.